Kubernetes Gateway API Tutorial for Beginner's

 kubectl apply -f web-gateway.yaml

-To list the Gateways from a particular Namespace, use the following command.
+To list the Gateway from webserver Namespace, use the following command.

 kubectl -n webserver get gateway